michaelkedey/practice-devops-assignments/assignment_008/1_bash/ASSIGNMENT.md

 4. Add the new log to the logs.txt file (don't overwrite existing logs)

 5. Print a message to the terminal indicating the log entry is added successfully.

+6. Set up a cronjob to run the script every 1 minute.

+7. Create aliases for the following commands ls, cd , and cp.

+- **HAPPY LEARNING**